Sunday, January 3, 2010

 Seriously a vision was starting to unfold, a beautiful story that won't go untold.

-Those six nuns went by, with God in their eye, each one in a gown, from top to ground,smiling and nodding their heads up and down.
+Those six nuns went by, with God in their eye, each one in a gown, from top to ground,

 Recalling the day and I were both hot, when remembering no camera to take the shot!